Adding Roof Geometry with Slope Calculations: Step-by-Step Tutorial

 At the top, that's a fairly easy solution.
 We just need some fillets.
 But how do we clean up our sides here and here?
 Well, we can see our geometry up above.

-Here is where the roof goes.
-It's one foot away from the wall, and here.
-So let's draw some rays down so that we can use it for our geometry.
+Here is where the roof goes—it's 1 foot away from the wall—and here.
+So let's draw some rays down so that we can use them for our geometry.

-This end point, down and click, Enter to say I'm done.
-Now two rays have come down, and I can snap or trim or fillet to that geometry.
-I'll turn off Ortho and Control S to save.
+This Endpoint—down and click.
+Enter to say that I'm done.
+Now two Rays have come down, and I can Snap or Trim or Fillet to that geometry.
+I'll turn off Ortho and Control + S to save.

-Then the top two here and here.
+Then the top two—here and here.
 That's cleaned up both of these points now.
-And now I'm going to click this line and the bottom of my ray.
+Now I'm going to click this line and the bottom of my Ray.

-And then I'll click this line and the top of my ray to create a plum cut.
+And then I'll click this line and the top of my Ray to create a plumb cut.
 And then this line and the bottom.
 And then this line and the top.

-Again, creating a plum cut.
-Now on the handout, you can see that we use a square cut, not a plum cut.
-So while we use that geometry to clean up these lines, I can now delete these two plum cut geometry lines, and we need to add in square cut.
+Again, creating a plumb cut.
+Now, on the handout, you can see that we use a square cut—not a plumb cut.
+So while we used that geometry to clean up these lines, I can now delete these two plumb cut geometry lines, and we need to add in square cuts.

-If we go to our object snaps, we can see perpendicular is still on.
-So I can come in here and with a new line, draw from this end point here to the perpendicular here.
-Click, Enter to say that I'm done.
+If we go to our Object Snaps, we can see Perpendicular is still on.
+So I can come in here with a new Line, draw from this Endpoint here to the Perpendicular here.
+Click.
+Enter to say that I'm done.

-And now we can fillet or trim these back together.
-In this case, I'll just use fillet.
-Fillet here to there.
+Now we can Fillet or Trim these back together.
+In this case, I'll just use Fillet.
+Fillet—here to there.

 Enter to say that I'm done.
-All right, I'll do a zoom extents, and Control S to save.
-In the next video, we are going to add our UCSs, which is the user coordinate system, and our named views.
+All right, I'll do a Zoom Extents and Control + S to save.
+In the next video, we are going to add our UCSs (User Coordinate Systems) and our named views.

 We can start to put our geometry on our other views.